• Home

 When using this sacred machine, so many recipes call for browning the meat a little at a time.
 This is so time consuming and when I want a delicious and healthy meal quickly I don’t want to be sitting there browning the dang meat.

-So I created this recipe to make the prep time faster, while still being packed full of flavor.
 You just start browning the meat while you chop the onions and while making the sauce.
 No time wasted flipping and doing batches of meat.

 My family absolutely loved it and gobbled it down.
 The rice and broccoli are cooked separately to give it the best texture.
-To speed up the process I have a hidden dark secret.
-We use frozen rice and fresh broccoli.

 Frozen rice has become a big staple in our gluten free cooking.
 Because rice takes a long time and usually dinner is fly by the seat of your pants kind of meal.